LambdaHack/LambdaHack/PLAYING.md

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
 To be honest, a lot of imagination is required for this simple game, but it's playable and winnable.
-The game also has an experimental support for multiplayer cooperative and competitive games.
+The game also features multiplayer cooperative and competitive modes, though only a shared-screen interface is provided at this time.

 Dungeon
 -------

-The heroes are marked on the map with symbol '@' and with '1', '2', ..., '9'.
+The heroes are marked on the map with symbols '@' and '1' through '9'.
 Their goal is to explore the dungeon, battle the horrors within, gather as much gold and gems as possible, and escape to tell the tale.
-The dungeon of the campaign mode game consists of 10 levels and each level consists of 80 by 21 tiles.
+The dungeon of the campaign mode game consists of 10 levels and each level consists of large number of tiles.
 The basic tiles are as follows.

                dungeon terrain type               on-screen symbol
                floor                              .